- 3 hours

 "Our guide clarified the rapidly evolving timeline of the French Revolution, even bringing along visuals of the many sites that are no longer standing.
 Her expertise and passion for sharing her insights into this period of French history was palpable and much appreciated."

 Place des Vosges

-We do cover extensive territory on this seminar, some of it by public transport.
-Please contact us if you have mobility concerns; we will be happy to advise if this seminar will be appropriate for you.
+We do cover extensive territory on this tour, some of it by public transport.
+Please contact us if you have mobility concerns; we will be happy to advise if this tour will be appropriate for you.

 We will not be visiting the museum on our tour, but do encourage you to visit on your own after the tour.
 The discussions we have on our tour will provide context for understanding the Carnavalet's revolution rooms.

 The daughter of a sculptor, Marie has been surrounded by art ever since she was born.
 A native Parisienne, she holds an undergraduate degree in history and art history, with a specialty in iconography and French and Flemish paintings from the 16th to the 18th centuries.
 She also holds a Master's degree in museology from the Ecole du Louvre and one in Art History from the Sorbonne.
 She currently works for the French National Art History Institute on special cultural events.
 Since she loves literature, ballet, theatre, opera, jazz clubs, and classical concerts—she has been playing the piano since she was 9—Paris and its artistic life are a perfect fit.

 Born and raised not far from Paris, Thibaud has been an art and history enthusiast since childhood.
 He became a national tour guide after graduating with a master's degree in art history and archeology.
 Being able to transmit the anecdotes and stories he's gathered through his studies, walks, and readings to other enthusiasts is his dream come true.